NoeSilva01/NoeSilva01/README.md

-# Hello, I'm Noé! 👋
+# Noé's IT and Cybersecurity Project Portfolio 🔐
 Welcome to my GitHub!
-I’m a tech-savvy professional with 5+ years in technical support and troubleshooting, certified with CompTIA A+ (2025), and advancing IT expertise through hands-on projects.
-I’m curious about networking, system administration, and cybersecurity, and I tinker with home labs to sharpen my skills.
+I'm a tech-savvy professional specializing in technical support and troubleshooting, proudly holding a CompTIA A+ certification.
+I'm dedicated to expanding my IT expertise through practical, hands-on projects.
+My interests lie in networking, system administration, and cybersecurity, and I love to tinker with home labs to hone my skills.

+## ⚠️ Vulnerability Management Projects

+## 🚨 Threat Hunting and Security Operations

 ## 🔧 Skills & Focus Areas
 - 🖥 **Technical Support**: Hardware/software diagnostics, remote troubleshooting